microsoft/AzureFilesFUSE/README.md

 ### System Requirements
 The system needs Python 3.5 (or greater) and FUSE libraries to run.
 I expect to start using 3.6 syntax in the future so I suggest using 3.6 or greater, though it isn't strictly required at this time.

-NOTE: This is primarily tested agains Ubuntu 16.04 LTS.
+NOTE: This is primarily tested against Ubuntu 16.04 LTS.
 Other platforms should work with the below steps, but they are not verified frequently.

 #### Ubuntu 16.04 LTS
 ```